dontsovcmc/SmartGreenHouse/README.md

 This device can do something by alarm sheduler.

 Current version features:
+a. show temperature
-a. control electric ball Valve (manual and alarm)
+b. electric ball Valve control (manual and alarm)
-b. turn on Relay (manual and alarm)
+c. turn on Relay (manual and alarm)

 Remember settings in EEPROM

 # Quick start